inducer/cnd/README.rst

 The only effect of a `dimension` declaration is to modify the interpretation of the `array(idx)` subscript operator. `dimension` declarations obey regular C scoping rules.
-Note that in order to prevent hard-to-find bugs, multi-dimensional array references using square brackets are considered an error.

 I'd also like to note that CnD is a robust, parser-based translator, not a flaky text replacement tool.
-It understands all of C99.
+It understands all of C99, plus many GNU extensions.

 Each axis specification in a `dimension` declaration has the following form::